ajaymahadeven/dependency-manager/README.md

 ## R&D Project

-This project was built as a Research & Development project of [Economic Data Sciences](https://economicdatasciences.com).
+This project was built as a R&D project for maintaing other legacy projects and related package managers,not intended for commercial usage.

 For more information, please refer to the documentation.